 The MLEM-SQUID survey was completed in February.
 AREVA initiated a drill hole on the project testing the moving loop EM target but abandoned the hole at a depth of 600 m before intersecting the unconformity or the source of the electromagnetic anomaly when warm weather conditions made access to the drill difficult.
+The casing was removed from the hole during abandonment, making it difficult to complete the hole to target depth in the future.

-UEX has elected not to fund the geophysics and drilling program at the Uchrich Project for 2017 and has chosen to expend its exploration capital on more advanced stage exploration projects.
+UEX has elected not to fund the geophysics and drilling program at the Uchrich Project for 2017 and has chosen to expend its exploration capital on Company-operated exploration projects.